 Hearing sessions venue and timetable

-A draft programme for the examination hearing sessions has been produced, which sets out the days the examination will be taking place.
-The inspector has also issued her matters, issues and questions which will be discussed at the hearings sessions.
-Participants in the Local Plan examination hearings should read these documents in conjunction with the inspector's guidance note.
+A programme for the examination hearing sessions was produced, which set out when the examination took place.
+The inspector issued her matters, issues and questions which were discussed at the hearings sessions.

 Evidence base documents